-- 1) Ringette Canada is recommending that existing U8, U9 and U10 age categories be gradually replaced with progressive programs that place participants in groups based on skill level rather than age. - a.
-Appendix A provides a framework of what these groupings may look like. - b.
-The purpose of the groupings is to create opportunities for meaningful competition between athletes of similar ability. - 2) Assessments or evaluations at the start of the program should be used to determine appropriate programs placement. - a.
-Sample assessment criteria (derived from Ringette Canada's Athlete Development Matrix) can be found in Appendix A. - 3) Groups of different stages can and should share ice time when possible.
+- 1) Ringette Canada is recommending that existing U8, U9 and U10 age categories be gradually replaced with one program with progressive divisions that place participants in groups based on skill level rather than age. - a.
+Appendix A provides a more detailed framework of what these groupings may look like. - b.
+The purpose of the groupings is to create opportunities for meaningful competition between athletes of similar ability. - 2) Groups of different stages can and should share ice time when possible.
 In part as this facilitates movement between groups as athletes' skills develop.
-Coaches are encouraged to move athletes between different groups during practice sessions to practice with players of similar skill levels during that session. - 4) Full-ice games should be introduced in the final level of the Children's Ringette program. - 5) Please see the following examples: - a.
-Manitoba Ringette4U program (Children aged 3-8) - i) Participants move through Red, Purple and Green stages once they have successfully demonstrated the necessary skills to progress to the next stage. - (1) Red New players and those with limited skating ability. - (2) Purple Returning or new players who have basic skating and ring skills. - (3) Green Returning players that are preparing to transition to U10. - b.
-Alberta's Steps program (Children aged 7-9) - i) Participants are placed in divisions based on skill level and experiences. - (1) Active Start - (2) U10 Step 1 - (3) U10 Step 2 & 3
+Coaches are encouraged to move athletes between different groups during practice sessions to practice with players of similar skill levels during that session. - 3) Full-ice games should be introduced in the final level of the Children's Ringette program.